munificent/dep-external-libraries/Proposal.md

         2. Else:
             1. Do nothing.
 (This falls back to the existing behavior to let the platform inject an implementation.)
-    2. For every non-abstract member in P that we have not already handled:
+    3. For every non-abstract member in P that we have not already handled:
-        1. If a member with that name exists in T, fail with a compile error.
+        1. If the member is public, fail with a compile error.
-        2. Otherwise, add the member to T. The body of the member retains its original lexical scope in E, but resolves `this` to be an instance of T. Likewise, `super` usage resolves to the superclass of T.
+        2. Otherwise, add the member to T. The body of the member retains its original lexical scope in E, but resolves `this` to be an instance of T.
     3. Replace P and all references to P in E with T.

+By "same type", we mean that given two types A and B:

+1. If A and B are both type names, they are the same type if and only if:
+    1. The named types resolve to the same declaration or one resolves to a canonical class and the other resolves to its matching external class.
+    2. Their type argument lists have the same arity.
+    3. Each pair of type arguments in A and B are the same type.
+2. If A and B are both function types, they are the same type if and only if:
+    1. Their return type is the same type.
+    2. They have the same number of required and optional positional parameters
+    3. They have the same set of named parameters.
+    4. The types of all of their pairs of parameters are the same type.

+These rules are deliberately much tighter (but also simpler) than the rules for subtyping.
+They ensure that an external member is exactly type-identical with the canonical declaration it is filling in.

 ### Static analysis of libraries containing `external`